-Bill Ashmanskas senior lecturer in physics telephone: 215-746-8210 mobile: (I'll write on chalkboard) ashmansk@hep.upenn.edu office: DRL 1W15 (map) drop in any time you see my door open, or email to fix a time with occasional guest lectures by Richard Farley registered architect, professional engineer, associated faculty in architecture Prof. Farley has taught Architectural Structures for many years at Penn. rfarley@design.upenn.edu
+Bill Ashmanskas senior lecturer in physics telephone: 215-746-8210 mobile: (I'll write on chalkboard) ashmansk@hep.upenn.edu office: DRL 1W15 (map) drop in any time you see my door open, or email to fix a time I'm generally on campus 10am-6pm M-F - but it is likely that I will work from home most Fridays with occasional guest lectures by Richard Farley registered architect, professional engineer, associated faculty in architecture Prof. Farley has taught Architectural Structures for many years at Penn. rfarley@design.upenn.edu